antwjadam/z80nextlibrary/README.md

 ### 🏆 **Scoring System**
 - **BCD Conversion**: Binary to BCD score conversion utilities
 - **Display Integration**: Score rendering and management

+## 📝 **TODO List**

+### 🖥️ **Display & Graphics**
+- Screen copy utilities and in-memory second screen management
+- Extended screen manipulation functions, e.g. line draw, fill, patterned fill

+### 🎮 **Input Systems**
+- Joystick input support with multiple controller options
+- Enhanced text input utilities and keyboard handling

+### 🏆 **Scoring & Data**
+- Extended scoring system supporting up to 12-digit scores (beyond 65535)
+- Leaderboard and score table management utilities

+### 🔊 **Audio Support**
+- Beeper sound utilities (tags likely to be @COMPAT: 48K,128K,+2,+3,NEXT)
+- AY sound routines (tags likely to be @COMPAT: 128K,+2,+3,NEXT, @REQUIRES: AY-3-8912)

+### 🏦 **Memory Banking**
+- Memory bank switching and loading (tags likely to be @COMPAT: 128K,+2,+3,NEXT, @REQUIRES: Memory banking)

+### 💾 **Loading and Saving**
+- Tape routines (tags likely to be @COMPAT: 48K,128K,+2,+3,NEXT)
+- Microdrive routines (tags likely to be @COMPAT: 48K,128K,+2,+3) - likely requires Next to be in a required compatibility mode with microdrive interface attached and active - not sure yet
+- Disk routines (tags likely to be @COMPAT: +3, @REQUIRES: +3 disk interface) - potentially no Next compatibility as very hardware based

+### 🚀 **Advanced Next Features**
+*Tagged @COMPAT NEXT as they will be specific to the Next, this list is not exhaustive*
+- Sprites (tags likely to be @COMPAT: NEXT, @REQUIRES: Next sprites)
+- Copper (tags likely to be @COMPAT: NEXT, @REQUIRES: Next copper)
+- DMA (tags likely to be @COMPAT: NEXT, @REQUIRES: Next DMA)
+- More features... (one thing added at a time)
+- May need tags NEXT1, NEXT2 and NEXT3 to indicate minimum NEXT issue - we will see.
+I'm hoping not as far as machine code goes

+### ⚡ **Optimization**
+- Complete T-state optimization pass (e.g., replace JR with JP where beneficial)
+- Add "Next Only" variants using Z80N extended opcodes for enhanced performance:
+  - Next_FastMemCopy - @COMPAT: NEXT, @Z80N: LDPIRX, LDDX
+  - Next_RegisterAccess - @COMPAT: NEXT, @Z80N: NEXTREG
+  - Next_FastMultiply - @COMPAT: NEXT, @Z80N: MUL DE
+- Memory usage optimization analysis

 ## 🎯 **Performance Levels**